-A healthy shoulder has the following parts:
+A healthy hip is made up of the following parts:

-- Rotator Cuff is found in the shoulder and made up of 4 muscles and their tendons. - Cartilage a slippery, strong flexible tissue.
+- Cartilage a slippery, strong flexible tissue.
 It is found where the bones meet.
-The cartilage helps the bones to glide over each other. - Tendons tough bands of tissue that attach the muscles to the bones.
-Muscles are needed to help move and support the shoulder joint. - Ligaments short bands of stretchy tissue that connect bones to other bones. - Bursa is a sac-like structure that has fluid in it.
-It cushions the shoulder parts when they move.
+The cartilage helps the bones to glide over each other when the hip joint bends. - Tendons tough bands of tissue that attach the muscles to the bones. - Muscles are needed to help move and support the hip joint.

-Total Shoulder Replacement Surgery
+Total Hip Replacement Surgery